 Making choices with increasing responsibility and social awareness, and cognitive development

 Children in the primary grades enter a stage of life brimming with wonder, awe, curiosity and energy.
-At Peninsula, children generally ages 5–9 are grouped in classrooms to enhance their social, emotional and cognitive development.
+At Peninsula, children generally ages 4–9 are grouped in classrooms to enhance their social, emotional and cognitive development.
 Here they begin to exercise more independence and make choices within a more sophisticated framework of available activities.
-They can now choose exciting activities of interest to them outside the classroom, such as science in a lab, math in the math room, art, library, woodshop, clay, weaving, and music in their respective studios.
+They can now choose exciting activities of interest to them outside the classroom, such as science exploration, math enrichment in the math room, art, library, woodshop, clay, weaving, and music in their respective studios.

 In addition to abundant active free play throughout our beautiful campus, physical education on the playing fields or in the indoor playspace is provided.
 The first overnight camping trips are held, children take responsibility for work jobs in the broader school community, and daily class meetings become even more important in the development of each child and the class as a community.

 “I really love that kids get to be kids."